bdevel/wind-analysis-for-sailing/lifts-and-headers/README.md

 A 10 degree HEADER will add 11% of the remaining sailing distance while a 10 degree LIFT reduces total distance by 14%.

-*Lessons:*
+**Lessons:**
   * On the LONG LEG, TACK on any HEADER near the CORNER.
   * ALWAYS tack on a HEADER on the LONG LEG, especially near CORNERS.

+### Summary

-*Summary:* IMPORTANT things to keep in mind while racing:
+Important things to keep in mind while racing:
-  * Am I on the SHORT LEG or the LONG LEG.
+  * Are we on the SHORT LEG or the LONG LEG?
 This is easy to tell: if the mark bearing is between the wind and your bow, you're on the LONG LEG.
 If the mark is _past head to wind_, (or 45 degrees, given a 90 degree tacking angle), but you have not reached the lay line, you are on the SHORT LEG.
   * CORNERS are DANGER ZONES for UNPREDICTABLE wind shifts.
-  * On a SKEWED course, sail the LONG TACK and SEEK LIFTS, or SHORT LEG and seek HEADERs.
+  * On a SKEWED course, sail the LONG TACK and SEEK LIFTS, or sail the SHORT LEG and seek HEADERs.
   * On a SQUARE course, SEEK HEADERs on the FIRST LEG.